Expand mobile version menu

 Bachelor's degree

-Labor relations specialists typically need a bachelor's degree in labor relations, human resources, industrial relations, business, or a related field.
-However, the level of education and experience required to become a labor relations specialist varies by position and employer.
+Labor relations specialists typically need a bachelor's degree in labor and industrial relations relations, human resources, business, or a related field.
+Specialists also may need several years of experience in a related occupation.

 Insider Info